Are you curious about making classic brioche in a bread machine? This is a beginner’s guide to point you down the right path.

 - Microwave this liquid paste mixture for 20 seconds on High.
 Remove and stir.
 Place back into the microwave for 10-20 seconds or however long it takes to turn the mixture into a thick "gravy" consistency.
-Immediately add the remaining 1/4 cup of milk and stir until smooth.
+Pour into the bread machine pan.

 - Add eggs, sugar, salt, 2-3/4 cups of bread flour, and yeast.

 - Select the DOUGH cycle and push start.
 After 8 minutes, open the lid of your bread machine and observe the kneading action.
 If the dough is too slack, add additional flour one tablespoon at a time, letting the dough absorb the flour before adding more.